sairaatta/conquer_chess/docs/rulebook/README.md

   is constrained from moving to that square because it would then leave or place the king of its own colour under attack.

-3.2     The bishop may move to any square along a diagonal on which it stands.
+- `[3.2]` The bishop may move to any square along a diagonal on which it stands.

-Description: A description...
-3.3     The rook may move to any square along the file or the rank on which it stands.
+- `[3.3]` The rook may move to any square along the file or the rank on which it stands.

-Description: A description...
-3.4     The queen may move to any square along the file, the rank or a diagonal on which it stands.
+- `[3.4]` The queen may move to any square along the file, the rank or a diagonal on which it stands.

-Description: A description...
-3.5     When making these moves, the bishop, rook or queen may not move over any intervening pieces.
+- `[3.5]` When making these moves, the bishop, rook or queen may not move over any intervening pieces.

-3.6     The knight may move to one of the squares nearest to that on which it stands but not on the same rank, file or diagonal.
+- `[3.6]` The knight may move to one of the squares nearest to that on which it stands but not on the same rank, file or diagonal.

-Description: A description...
 3.7     The pawn:

-3.7.1    The pawn may move forward to the square immediately in front of it on the same file, provided that this square is unoccupied, or
+- `[3.7.1]` The pawn may move forward to the square immediately in front of it on the same file, provided that this square is unoccupied, or

 3.7.2    on its first move the pawn may move as in 3.7.1 or alternatively it may advance two squares along the same file, provided that both squares are unoccupied, or

 3.7.3    the pawn may move to a square occupied by an opponent's piece diagonally in front of it on an adjacent file, capturing that piece.

-Description: A description...
 3.7.3.1    A pawn occupying a square on the same rank as and on an adjacent file to an opponent's pawn which has just advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square.

 3.7.3.2    This capture is only legal on the move following this advance and is called an ‘en passant' capture.

-Description: A description...
 3.7.3.3    When a player, having the move, plays a pawn to the rank furthest from its starting position, he/she must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
 This is called the square of ‘promotion'.

 3.7.3.4    The player's choice is not restricted to pieces that have been captured previously.